helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

     If your running the following examples in a distributed computation environment, please modify your program invocation from ``python ./my_script.py`` to ``mpirun -p <number_of_processors> python ./my_script.py``.
 By the way, invoking a Heat program like this on your laptop or workstation also works.

 .. note ::
    Most of the examples throughout the documentation display the split ``DNDarrays``.
 This is not the default behavior when displaying a ``DNDarray``, and the full array will be printed multiple times (based on the number of processes).
-The local arrays for each process can be viewed by printing the property `larray <https://heat.readthedocs.io/en/latest/autoapi/heat/core/dndarray/index.html?highlight=dndarray#heat.core.dndarray.DNDarray.larray>`_.
+This behaviour can be changed using the ``ht.local_printing()`` option or by printing the local arrays for each process with the property `larray <https://heat.readthedocs.io/en/latest/autoapi/heat/core/dndarray/index.html?highlight=dndarray#heat.core.dndarray.DNDarray.larray>`_.

 .. code:: python